drush-ops/drush/docs/install.md

 Git Clone (i.e. manual install)
 -----------

+Note: you will still need to run `composer install` to complete installation.

 1. Place the uncompressed drush.tar.gz, drush.zip, or cloned git repository in a directory that is outside of your web root.
 1. Make the 'drush' command executable: